ubergarm/elasticsearch-shared-folder/README.md

 elasticsearch-shared-folder
 ===============

-This demo isnt done, probably never will be, just holds some ideas and scripts.

 A vagrant virtualbox based elasticsearch server that indexes a directory of files with tika.

-As my files are stored on a CIFS share, I didn't want to go the attachment plugin route.
+I didn't want to go the attachment plugin route as my files are stored on a CIFS share.

 Try it out!